kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 I probably should embellish here but I don't know what else to say.
 You have to make learning new JS stuff a regular thing: end of story.
 <h2>The complaints about professional programming (whatever that means)</h2>

+<h2>Look at the big picture</h2>
+Understand what your app must do before rejecting (or accepting) any framework or library in your code.
+Because a framework or lib may help your app "do" it better.

+Ember, which <a href="https://www.lynda.com/Emberjs-tutorials/Up-Running-Emberjs/178116-2.html">I've obviously used</a>, has a big file size and gets updated too frequently for my comfort level.
+But if you're building an app that users will open up and then use for a long time (like MS Word), then Ember is helpful.

+And what if you're part of a team of developers?
+Using a well-tested library/framework helps here because <strong>it provides your team a shared language, making collaboration simple and pleasant</strong>.

+For example, with React I can tell someone, "solve your problem by using this pre-built component that so-and-so built."
+Much easier than "cut-and-paste this code block that so-and-so wrote but you'll have to ask so-and-so what to do next."

+At the end of the day, you need to ship product.
+Depending on what it takes to do that, a library or framework may be a means to that end.

 (freelancers worked at a company first)